 You’ll also need to set KPIs for each team, and make sure that every candidate you hire has the personality traits needed to mesh with your company’s culture.
 Finally, you will need to complete multiple rounds of interviews with each candidate, with all team members present.
 This ensures that everyone is onboard with the hiring decision.
 Of course, working with an outsource marketing team, none of this is needed.

-The Importance of Your Startup’s Company Culture
+The Importance of Your company’s Company Culture

 Company culture is an incredibly important consideration – it’s also tough to nail down exactly what it is.
 In a nutshell, company culture is defined by as your company’s personality.
 It’s how you do things, how your employees act toward one another and management, and a great deal more.
 Without a positive company culture (and without ensuring that new hires fit that culture), you’re in trouble.

 Company culture affects pretty much everything within your business.
 It has a huge impact on team morale.
 A positive company culture lifts morale and encourages staff.
 It also affects turnover – a good company culture will reduce staff turnover.
 Finally, a good company culture will help ensure worker happiness.

 Of course, the wrong hire can be toxic – these people can affect company culture and cost you good employees.
 This is particularly true if a new hire isn’t pulling his or her own weight, and other team members have to pick up the slack.
 Unfortunately, if you shortcut the onboarding process, or just make a bad hire, there’s no way to prevent the possibility of bringing a toxic new employee onboard.